Scroll Down To Order

 Sep 5—“Steel Seafarer,” flying the American flag, is bombed and sunk in the Gulf of Suez; 0 dead.

 Sep 6—The Japanese government decides to continue negotiations with America but secret preparations for war are to be completed by Oct 10.
+Three crewmen that survived a Panamanian steamship Sessa sinking on Aug 17 are rescued in the N. Atlantic by the U.S. destroyer Lansdale.

 Sep 8—Germany admits attack on “Greer.”
 The siege of Leningrad begins.